Moving to the Dominican Republic

 If you have not spent a lot of time in the Dominican Republic, you should rent before even thinking about buying.
 We asked expats there about the buy vs. rent decision:

 "Buying a home in the Dominican Republic can be a great investment, as the country has a booming real estate market.
 However, it is important to consider the cost of living in the area and the availability of rental properties before making a decision.
 Renting a home in the Dominican Republic can be a great option for those who are not ready to commit to a long-term purchase, as it allows for more flexibility and can be more cost-effective in the short-term.
-Ultimately, the decision to buy or rent a home in the Dominican Republic should be based on individual needs and preferences," commented one expat who made the move to Dominican Rep.
+Ultimately, the decision to buy or rent a home in the Dominican Republic should be based on individual needs and preferences," said one expat who made the move to Dominican Rep.

 What should I pack when moving to the Dominican Republic?